Chalk From The Neolithic To Modern Times

 Chalk from the Neolithic to modern times

 We modern people no longer understand the natural world.
 We use white flour and antacids ignorant of the fact that it contains ‘soil’.
 Few of us know what soil lies under our houses.
 Neither do we understand whether that soil is acidic or alkaline.
 Zuri knew these things simply because she recognised what grew, and where.
 Without our science she knew her way around her world much better than we do.
+She was aware that flint was found in chalk.
 Like me, every day she looked across to The Needles in my photo, but what did the white chalk pillars mean to her?